leapfrogtechnology/just-handlebars-helpers/README.md

 Parameters:
 ```
 params [array] The array.
 (Required)
-params [mixed] The value to be checked for existence in the array.
+params [any] The value to be checked for existence in the array.
 (Required)
 params [boolean] FALSE for non-strict checking.
 TRUE by default.
 (Optional)
 ```
 Returns `boolean`